zantis/zed/docs/src/ai/configuration.md

 #### Custom Models {#google-ai-custom-models}

-By default, Zed will use `stable` versions of models, but you can use specific versions of models, including [experimental models](https://ai.google.dev/gemini-api/docs/models/experimental-models).
-You can configure a model to use [thinking mode](https://ai.google.dev/gemini-api/docs/thinking) (if it supports it) by adding a `mode` configuration to your model.
-This is useful for controlling reasoning token usage and response speed.
-If not specified, Gemini will automatically choose the thinking budget.
+By default, Zed will use `stable` versions of models, but you can use specific versions of models, including [experimental models](https://ai.google.dev/gemini-api/docs/models/experimental-models), with the Google AI provider by adding the following to your Zed `settings.json`:

-Here is an example of a custom Google AI model you could add to your Zed `settings.json`:

 ```json
 {